 The Library checks the copyright conditions for every output as it is processed into the UniSA Research Outputs Repository.
 Publisher conditions are not static.
 The accepted manuscript will only be made publicly available once any publisher embargoes have expired.

-See the Copyright for researchers and scholars page for what you need to consider before you publish your research.
+See the Copyright Guidelines for what you need to consider before you publish your research.

 An accepted manuscript is the final manuscript version of the output.
 It includes any corrections made as a result of peer review but no copy editing or formatting contributed by the publisher.
 It may also be referred to as the Author Accepted Manuscript or the Accepted Article.